apathetic/modular-synth/modular-synth/README.md

   - ~~update to 2.0~~
     - ~~common getters / setters (ie. active module, connection, etc)~~
   - ~~stop importing ES6 reference to store.
 Isn't it on the $root?~~
-  - remove FOCUS / ACTIVE from vuex --> move to BUS
+  - remove FOCUS from vuex --> move to BUS
     - drag, too?

 - UI
   - ~~cannot select from dropdown; dragging intercedes~~
   - dial doesn't do floats **
   - ~~cannot dynamically add new modules~~
-  - 2 modes: play / edit.
+  - ~~2 modes: play / edit.~~
     - ~~play: grid (packery, gridlist)~~
     - ~~edit: draggables (dragabilly, vanillaJS)~~
   - dotted line while creating a connection
     - when a node is selected, all connected connections become highlighted